 Work began yesterday on a new downtown True North Federal Credit Union branch inside Foodland IGA.
-Next in line is welcoming Heritage Coffee Roasting Coffee.
+Next in line is welcoming Heritage Coffee Roasting Company.

 The credit union will be located in front of the grocery store’s check stand area where the service center used to be.

 True North’s Juneau area branch manager Jacob Parrish says the new location will offer a parking lot, better hours, and more services.

 “It’ll be a full service branch so everything that was available at the previous one will still be available to members.
 Only this time, we’re also going to be putting a brand new ATM that’s going to have the ability to receive checks and cash for deposit.”

 The current Court Plaza branch has three employees, which will likely increase to four at the new location.
 Construction completion is scheduled for late-September and new hours will be Monday through Saturday, 10 am to 6 pm.

 Foodland owner Tyler Myers says his Washington-based company, Myers Group, also just signed a sub-lease agreement with Heritage Coffee Roasting Company to run an in-store café.

 When Heritage Coffee opens up in Foodland, the grocery store will no longer run its current espresso department.